B.C. Conservation Officer Service investigating scrap fire on Shuswap property - BC Local News

 Firefighters proceeded to protect the surrounding structures and extinguish the blaze.

 Coubrough said a B.C.
-Conservation Officer attended the scene and was investigating the cause of the fire to determine if there were any contraventions to provincial burning regulations, and whether any enforcement action was required.
+Conservation Officer reponded and was investigating the cause of the fire to determine if there were any contraventions to provincial burning regulations, and whether any enforcement action was required.

 The fire was completely extinguished by 9 p.m.